egumasa/fluencysimilarity_Tillman/README.md

-This repo is a copy of [fluencysimilarity by Phil Tillman](https://bitbucket.org/philtillman/fluencysimilarity/src/master/)

 # FluencySimilarity

+This repo is a copy of [fluencysimilarity by Philip Tillman](https://bitbucket.org/philtillman/fluencysimilarity/src/master/).

 This repository contains scripts to compare textual similarity using trigrams and unigram (words) using two metrics for similarity: Jaccard Similarity and Cosine Similarity of tf-idf vectors.
 These measures are used to compare